patrickdlandy/FormView/README.md

 # FormView
-## aA Fullstack Project
+## Full Stack Web Application
 Patrick Landy

-This ReadMe is current as of Friday, October 11th, 2019.

-This repository contains FormView, a web application created for my Full Stack project at App Academy NY (August 2019 cohort).

 FormView is a single-page web application that uses PostgreSQL, Ruby on Rails, and React/Redux.
 It mimics the appearance and functionality of Wufoo by SurveyMonkey (https://www.wufoo.com/).

-The application currently allows users to sign up, log in and log out of the site with user authentication and session management.
-It also allows users to create new survey forms, view individual forms, and view a list of his or her previous forms.
+The application allows users to sign up, log in and log out of the site with user authentication and password digest/session management.
+Password digests generated using BCrypt and session tokens are stored in the database.
+It also demonstrates full CRUD (Create, Read, Update, Destroy) functionality for survey forms and subcomponents.

-Additional planned features for FormView include form editing, addition of form elements (multiple choice, dropdown questions, etc), form sharing,and form data display.
+Additional planned features for FormView include form sharing, form data display, and different question types.

 FormView has been deployed to Heroku here: https://formview.herokuapp.com/